ye-evercoast/spz/README.md

 ### Rotation

+In version 3, rotations are represented as the smallest three components of the normalized rotation quaternion, for optimal rotation accuracy.
+The largest component can be derived from the others and is not stored.
+Its index is stored on 2 bits and each of the smallest three components is encoded as a 10-bit signed integer.

-Rotations are represented as the `(x, y, z)` components of the normalized rotation quaternion.
+In version 2, rotations are represented as the `(x, y, z)` components of the normalized rotation quaternion.
 The `w` component can be derived from the others and is not stored.
-Each components is encoded as an 8-bit signed integer.
+Each component is encoded as an 8-bit signed integer.

 ### Alphas